Collection Online

 About this work

-Jacob van Ruisdael is often regarded as the finest Dutch landscape artist of the seventeenth century, and as one of the most influential Dutch artists internationally at that time.
-Unlike many artists, he did not specialise in a particular landscape type, but painted a wide variety of subjects – including seascapes, townscapes and winter scenes – with equal passion and virtuosity.
+Jacob van Ruisdael is often regarded as the finest Dutch landscape artist of the seventeenth century and one of the most influential Dutch artists internationally at that time.
+Unlike many artists, he did not specialise in a particular landscape type but painted a wide variety of subjects – including seascapes, townscapes and winter scenes – with equal passion and virtuosity.
 Instead of painting idyllic landscapes, Ruisdael charged his subjects with strong spiritual and moralising content.
-His best works combine high drama with a degree of realism, which makes his scenes appear familiar and believable.

 Subjects (general)